 Cross-entropy loss (or log loss) measures the performance of a classification model whose output is a probability value between 0 and 1.

-Binary Cross-Entropy
+Binary Cross-Entropy (BCE)

 Where:

-• is the ground truth label
+• is the ground truth label.

-• is the predicted probability
+• is the predicted probability.

-• is the number of samples
+• is the number of samples.

-• is the number of classes
+• is the number of classes.

-• Label Smoothing Cross-Entropy: Helps prevent overconfidence by replacing one-hot encoded ground truth with a mixture of the original labels and a uniform distribution.
+Helps prevent overconfidence by replacing one-hot encoded ground truth with a mixture of the original labels and a uniform distribution.

 Mean Squared Error (MSE)

-MSE measures the average of the squares of the errors between predicted and actual values.
+Average of the squares of the errors between predicted and actual values.

 Variants:

-• Reverse KL Divergence: Swaps the order of the distributions, yielding different behavior.
+• Reverse KL Divergence — swaps the order of the distributions, yielding different behavior.

 Regularization Losses